blazma/ABmice/README.md

 Also includes a script generating the VR in Ogre, which was originally written by Luigs-Neumann (http://www.luigs-neumann.com/) but later modified by BBU.

-Run the Mouse_View.py in the rigth folder to analyse data for a selected mouse.
+Run the Mouse_View.py in the rigth folder to analyse data for a selected mouse using a user interface.

+Mouse_ImView.py contains example scripts that can be run in an interactive python shell to analyse imaging data.
+Demo.pdf contains a few demo for imaging analysis.

 ### Requirements